Charles Vincent (priest): Superior of St. Michael's College

 In 1865, Soulerin was recalled to Annonay to be installed as Superior of the Basilian Fathers, appointing Vincent as his successor as the second Superior of St. Michael's College and second pastor of St. Basil's Parish.
 However, in inheriting the responsibilities that Soulerin had left him, Vincent would quickly discover he had inherited the difficulties that his predecessor had faced with Charbonnel's successor, Archbishop John Joseph Lynch.

 Bishop, and by 1865 elevated to Archbishop, Lynch was skeptical of the Basilians, seeing their order as young and perhaps laxed in discipline.
 In particular, he was concerned with the quality of education that the college was providing, and the fact that it was not focused enough on educating seminarians.
 While Vincent remained deferential to Lynch's concerns, he found the Archbishop's opinions on his institution to be both confusing and over-reactionary.
 In 1874 Lynch wrote to Soulerin in France requesting Vincent's removal from his position as Superior, to which Soulerin not only declined, but instead promoted Vincent to the office of provincial.
 Lynch then proceeded to escalate his complaint straight to Pope Pius IX, who took a conciliatory position on the issue.
 Nevertheless, Vincent retained his position as Superior.

 Encouraged by a rapid growth of vocations to his order, in 1867 Vincent attempted to establish a Basilian seminary in Louisville, Ohio, although it would close in 1873.
 In 1870 he dispatched Denis O'Connor, the future Archbishop of Toronto, to administer Assumption College in Windsor which had recently been acquired by the order.
 Over the next two decades he sent numerous priests to various locations in southern Ontario and the United States to establish or acquire new parishes.

 Throughout the 1870s Vincent oversaw several major expansion projects within the college.
 The main buildings were renovated and enlarged to accommodate increasing enrollment.
 The sanctuary of St. Basil's was expanded and rearranged not only to meet the necessity of more space for the growing Catholic population in the area, but to appease Archbishop Lynch who felt that the college's students and general parishioners should not be intermingled during mass.
 Perhaps as a result of their reconciliation, Lynch named Vincent vicar general of Toronto in 1878.

 In 1881, although largely as a result of the efforts of his colleague Fr.
-John Reed Teefy, Vincent oversaw St. Michael's official affiliation with the University of Toronto.
+John Read Teefy, Vincent oversaw St. Michael's official affiliation with the University of Toronto.